 Sep9

-Matthew 21:33-41..Working
+Matthew 21:33-41..Ready

 Extended Sermons

-“Teaches how God expects us to be good Stewards in using our gifts and talents not for ourselves, but for His glory and service.” ⇒ Will you be good stewards with the blessings of God?
+“Teaches how God expects us to be good Stewards, using our gifts and talents not for ourselves, but for His glory and service.” ⇒ Will you be good stewards with the blessings of God?
 Will you use your resources, your time, your freedom, your connections, etc. to advance God’s Kingdom.
 Will you use the opportunities that God has given you to impact others.
 Will you share the Gospel with those you come into contact with, from your spouses, to your children, to your friends, to your neighbor, to your co-workers, to the cashier at Home depot, or even to total strangers.
 Will you pray God use me for your purpose and glory in bringing more people to Your Son Jesus Christ.

-“Even today, were only Stewards, everything we have; Our homes, our cars, our jobs, our wealth, our time, our talents, is a gift from God that’s to be used for His glory and blessings others” ⇒ We, can be tempted at times to think we’re the owners of the Vineyard.
-We work hard, making our living and providing for ourselves and our family, and it’s easy to forget that everything that we have is not ours, but the Lord’s.
+“Even today, were only Stewards, everything we have; Our money, our homes, our jobs, our time, our talents is a gift from God that’s to be used for His glory and blessing others” ⇒ It’s important to recognize that we are merely stewards, that everything we have is an underserved gift from God.
+It’s easy to be tempted to think, “I worked hard for this, it was my talent that got this.”
+“It was my resources and intellect that achieved this.
+As we move through life God calls us to remember that every gift—whether time, talent, or treasure—ultimately belongs to Him and is given that we might fulfill His purpose and calling.
+The opportunities and blessings we enjoy are meant to serve God’s glory and the good of others.
 As Christians we need to remember that everything we own and the blessing we enjoy really comes from God.
 We should be able to say this house isn’t really mine, this car really isn’t mine.
-Ya I may have bought with my own money.
-But the truth is if God didn’t bless me with a job in the first place, I would have never been able to afford it.
+Ya I may have bought it with my own money.
+But the truth is, if God didn’t bless me with a job in the first place, I would have never been able to afford it.
 We should be able to say with the Psalmist “The earth is the Lord’s, and everything in it, the world, and all who live in it.”-(Ps.
-24:1) Or again the Apostle Paul “He has blessed us in Christ with every spiritual blessing in the heavenly places”.
-(Eph.
+24:1) Or again the Apostle Paul “He has blessed us in Christ with every spiritual blessing in the heavenly places”.-(Eph.
 1:3) When we start living as if God owes us this, it is mine, I deserve it.
 It all just starts to go downhill.
 Will start to lose out on God’s purpose and plan for our lives and what we were meant for.
+There’s a great freedom and peace in knowing everything is God’s.
+We no longer have to live in fear of losing it all!
+Our whole identity is rooted in our relationship with God and no longer in what we own or who we know.
+We no longer have to establish our identity by what kind of job we have, what kind of car we drive, what kind of success we have, how much money we make.

 Additional Notes & Applications